Coopercoppers/PFN/README.md

 ## Pre-trained Models and Training Logs

-We provide you with pre-trained models for NYT/WEBNLG/ACE2005/ACE2004/SCIERC/CONLL04, along with recorded results of each epoch, identical with training results under the specified configurations above.
+For each dataset, we provide:
+* Model checkpoint with best results on the dev set
+* Training log
+* Result file with loss, NER and RE results of every epoch

+With the right GPU device and configurations, your training results should be identical with figures in the result files.

 ### Download Links
-Due to limited space in google drive, 10-fold model files for ADE are not available to you (training record still available).
+Due to limited space in google drive, 10-fold model checkpoints of ADE are not available to you.

-After downloading the linked files below, unzip them and put **${data}_test.pt** in the directory of ./save/ before running eval.py.
-Also, **${data}_test.txt** and **${data}_test.log** records the results of each epoch.
-You should check that out as well.

 | Dataset               |  File Size | Embedding          | Download                                                                                   |
 | --------------------- |  --------- | ----------------   | ------------------------------------------------------------------------------------------ |